 }

-Intentional architectural differences between local development servers and optimized production outputs dictate configuration strategies.
-Dev builds disable minification, tree-shaking, and aggressive chunking to prioritize iteration speed and readable stack traces.
+Intentional architectural differences between local development servers and optimised production outputs dictate configuration strategies.
+Dev builds disable minification, tree-shaking, and aggressive chunking to prioritise iteration speed and readable stack traces.
 The HMR protocol patches modules in-place via WebSocket, avoiding full page reloads.
-Production builds enforce strict compilation targets, dead code elimination, and runtime security checks.
+Production builds enforce strict compilation targets, dead-code elimination, and runtime security checks.

 - Set